The Controversial Tradition Of Chicago 'Dibs'

 CHICAGO (CBS) — Deep dish or tavern style, Cubs or Sox, Portillo’s or Al’s Beef.

-There are few things that can spark as fierce an argument in this city as those topics, but the age-old practice of dibs may be one of them.READ MORE: 2 Teens Charged In Kenwood Carjacking
+There are few things that can spark as fierce an argument in this city as those topics, but the age-old practice of dibs may be one of them.READ MORE: Chicago Lakefront, Playgrounds, Indoor Swimming Pools To Begin Reopening

 CBS 2 Morning Insider Tim McNicholas learned that just in the past week, the city has fielded hundreds of complaints about dibs, thousands so far this year, and winter is still far from over.